moveit/moveit_tutorials/README.md

 ## Build Locally

-If you want to test the tutorials by generating the html pages locally on your machine, you can use the ``build_locally`` script.
+If you want to test the tutorials by generating the HTML pages locally on your machine, you can use the ``build_locally`` script.
 Run in the root of the moveit_tutorials package:

     export ROS_DISTRO=kinetic # 16.04